Corbin, Illinois roll over Minnesota 55-31

-"Reggie plays like that every game," Smith said.
-"Week in and week out, he just plays football for us."

-It was Corbin's fourth 100-yard rushing game in the last five games.

-Minnesota (4-5, 1-5 Big Ten) had trouble all game stopping the run, giving up 430 yards and five touchdowns on the ground.
-Illinois racked up 646 total yards of offense.
+Minnesota (4-5, 1-5) had trouble all game stopping the run, giving up 430 yards and five touchdowns on the ground.

-"It's a lack of consistency that's hurting us," Fleck said.
-"And it's all over the field, on offense, defense, special teams.
-This was just not a good football game for us.
-And that's on me."

-The 55 points were the most for Illinois (4-5, 2-4) since Smith took over as head coach before the 2016 season.
+The 55 points were the most points for Illinois (4-5, 2-4 Big Ten) since Smith took over as head coach before the 2016 season.

-"We didn't tackle anyone," Fleck said.
-"I think our speed got exposed on defense.
-They were running away from us."

-Redshirt freshman Tanner Morgan got the start again at quarterback for Minnesota after an excellent performance in beating Indiana last week in his first career start.
-True freshman Zack Annexstad won the job in fall camp, hurt his ankle in the third game, played through it rather ineffectively and then suffered an unspecified midsection injury in a loss at Nebraska on Oct.
-20.

-Morgan had the first 300-yard passing game last week for the Gophers since 2015 and may have secured the starting role even if Annexstad gets healthy.

-Morgan was 14 of 27 for 258 yards and two touchdowns against Illinois.
+Tanner Morgan, starting at quarterback for the second straight game for injured starter Zack Annexstad, was 14 of 27 for 258 yards and two touchdowns.

 Illinois led 24-17 at the half.